Dr Peter Anderson

 - Position: Associate Professor in Twentieth-Century European History

-- Areas of expertise: Twentieth-Century Spanish history; the history and memory of the Spanish Civil War; child removal; humanitarianism; the International Brigades; the violence of General Franco's regime; refugees.
+- Areas of expertise: Twentieth-Century Spanish history; the history and memory of the Spanish Civil War; child removal in twentieth-century Spain; humanitarianism; the International Brigades; refugees

 - Email: P.P.Anderson@leeds.ac.uk

 I gained a PhD in history at Royal Holloway, University of London and went on to hold a British Academy Postdoctoral Fellowship at the Department of International History and the Cañada Blanch Centre for Contemporary Spanish Studies, both at the London School of Economics and Political Science.

 I have worked at the University of Leeds since 2012 and during the academic year 2016–17 I was a British Academy Mid-Career Fellow.